amirainvest/amirainvest_com/docs/VSCODE.md

 The debugger will now attach.
 In your original terminal window, the backend app will now proceed and launch backend, broadcasting the app on port `5000`.

-_Debugging_
+# _Debugging_
 You can now debug your VS Code debugger to debug the app running within Docker.
-You can add breakpoints from within the IDE.
+You can add breakpoints from within VS Code.
 When you execute a request, either through postman, curl, or the /docs page in your browser, the breakpoint will apply and you can view the contents of the objects, processes, etc that are in flux.